-- Condoms are the only form of contraception which also reduce the risk of STIs. - Condoms are effective if used properly every time you have intercourse.
-But they are not as effective as methods such as the implant or the Pill. - They can be used at the same time as another type of contraception such as the implant or the Pill, although male condoms shouldn't be used at the same time as female condoms. - They're cheap, small and easy to carry. - You don't have to see a doctor to get them.
+- Condoms are the only form of contraception which also reduce the risk of STIs. - Condoms are effective if used properly every time you have sex.
+But they are not as effective at preventing pregnancy as methods such as the implant or the Pill. - They can be used at the same time as another type of contraception such as the implant or the Pill, although male condoms shouldn't be used at the same time as female condoms and you should never use two male condoms at once! - They're cheap, small and easy to carry. - You don't have to see a doctor to get them.